syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Selection.md

 ### Child

-The following code shows, how to set the selection type as child.
+The following code shows how to set the selection type as child.

 {% tabs %}